Rust to assembly: Arrays, Tuples, Box, and Option handling

 implementation by using the NULL pointer as the discriminant value.

-Understanding the assembly code will be aided by understanding the memory layout of several data types used in the code.
+Understanding the assembly code will be aided by understanding the memory layout of several data types used.
+We will encounter the following data types:

 Representation of Option<Coordinate>